 \subsection{Transfer learning}

-Transfer learning~\citep{thrun_learning_1998} consists of transductive transfer, inductive transfer, and task transfer.
-In transductive transfer, a commonly known paradigm is domain adaptation~\citep{quionero-candela_dataset_2009, long_learning_2015, ganin_unsupervised_2015}, which is concerned with reducing domain shifts by transferring samples, hidden features and so forth.
-Inductive transfer, namely fine-tuning in deep learning~\citep{erhan_why_2010, yosinski_how_2014}, utilizes prior knowledge (pre-trained models) to improve the performance of target tasks.
-In task transfer learning~\citep{zamir_taskonomy:_2018}, researchers investigate how to transfer among tasks rather than pre-trained models.
-It aims to discover the relevance among tasks~\citep{ben-david_exploiting_2003} and to exploit the relationship for improvement on the target task.
-In deep learning, transfer learning usually means inductive transfer with a pre-trained model, the topic we focus on in this paper.
+Transfer learning~\citep{thrun_learning_1998} consists of transductive transfer, inductive transfer, task transfer, and so on.
+A well-known transductive paradigm is domain adaptation~\citep{quionero-candela_dataset_2009}, which aims for reducing domain shifts by transferring samples, hidden features~\citep{long_learning_2015, ganin_unsupervised_2015}, and categorical information~\citep{cao_big_2022}.
+Inductive transfer, in particular fine-tuning in deep learning~\citep{erhan_why_2010, yosinski_how_2014}, exploits prior knowledge (pre-trained models) to improve the performance of target tasks.
+Task transfer learning~\citep{zamir_taskonomy:_2018} focuses on how to transfer tasks rather than pre-trained models.
+It aims to discover shared relevance among tasks~\citep{ben-david_exploiting_2003} and to exploit the relationship for improvement on the target task.
+In the context of deep learning, transfer learning usually means inductive transfer with a pre-trained model, which is the focus of this paper.

-Many previous works~\citep{yosinski_how_2014,kornblith_better_2019,neyshabur_what_2020} have revealed the benefit of initializing a deep neural network with a pre-trained model.
-Apart from the vanilla method (\emph{i.e.}, pure initialization), researchers have proposed more sophisticated fine-tuning techniques like regularization~\citep{li_explicit_2018,chen_catastrophic_2019}, additional supervision~\citep{you_co-tuning_2020}, and carefully designed architecture~\citep{kou_stochastic_2020}.
-They can further improve transfer learning performance, but generally \emph{these fine-tuning methods do not change the ranking of pre-trained models on downstream tasks}.
-That is, pre-trained model A would be better than pre-trained model B when those advanced techniques are turned on, if A is better than B after vanilla fine-tuning.
-For example, on three datasets and four sampling rates from Table~2 in \citet{you_co-tuning_2020}, better fine-tuning performance primarily indicates better Co-Tuning (their proposed method) performance, implying that the transferability of a pre-trained model is \emph{task-specific} but not \emph{method-specific}.
+Many previous works~\citep{yosinski_how_2014,kornblith_better_2019,neyshabur_what_2020} have shown the benefit of initializing a deep neural network with a pre-trained model.
+Apart from the vanilla method (\emph{i.e.}, the pre-trained model is just used for initialization), researchers have recently proposed sophisticated fine-tuning techniques like regularization~\citep{li_explicit_2018,chen_catastrophic_2019}, additional supervision~\citep{you_co-tuning_2020}, and carefully designed architectures~\citep{kou_stochastic_2020}.
+They can further improve transfer learning performance, but empirically \emph{these fine-tuning methods do not change the ranking of pre-trained models on downstream tasks}.
+That is, if pre-trained model A is better than pre-trained model B after vanilla fine-tuning, empirically A is better than B when those advanced techniques are integrated.
+For example, on three datasets and four sampling rates in Table~2 of \citet{you_co-tuning_2020}, better fine-tuning performance primarily indicates better Co-Tuning (their proposed method) performance, implying that the transferability of a pre-trained model might be \emph{task-specific} rather than \emph{method-specific}.
 Therefore, our experiments stick to the vanilla fine-tuning during PTM ranking.